backupbrew/switchbrew/SVC.md

 **Description:** Change attribute of page-aligned memory region.

 This is used to turn on/off caching for a given memory area.
-Useful when talking to devices such as the
+Useful when talking to devices such as the GPU.

-GPU.
+What happens "under the hood" is the "Memory Attribute Indirection Register" index is changed from 2 to 3 in the MMU descriptor.

 | State0 | State1 | Action                                                          |
 | ------ | ------ | --------------------------------------------------------------- |